 Are you feeling sad?
-It is normal to feel down from time to time, but if the feeling lasts much longer, you might be suffering from clinical depression.
+It's okay to feel what we feel, but if the feeling lasts for more than two weeks, you may need to seek professional help.
 Find out what the warning signs of depression are, and how family members, support groups or mental health professionals can provide the help you need.

 It can slowly creep up on you or hit you all at once, triggered by stressful moments in life or by an unexpected event.
 That feeling of worthlessness, guilt, and sadness that can cast a cloud over everything you think, feel, and do.
 Depression.